tigera-solutions/fortinet-enablement/modules/deploy-app-1.md

 ## Steps

+>If you haven't configured FortiGate integration and only intend to use FortiManager integration, then make sure that you apply `demo/tiers.yaml` manifest.

 1. Under the `demo` subdirectory, there is a `app-1.yaml` deployment file.
 Let's take a look at the `app-1.yaml`:

     ```yaml